-In coronary artery bypass surgery, the surgeon removes a piece of blood vessel (a vein or artery) from somewhere in the body - usually from the leg, forearm, or behind the ribcage - and attaches one end above and another end below a damaged section of the coronary artery.
+In coronary artery bypass surgery, the surgeon removes a piece of blood vessel (a vein or artery) from somewhere in the body - usually from the leg, forearm, or chest - and attaches one end above and another end below a damaged section of the coronary artery.
 This creates a bypass and allows blood to flow around the narrowed artery to the heart.

 When should this procedure be performed?